caprenter/bettyandtheblushtones/index.md

 ## About

-Built around the incredible vocal talent of our lead singer Sophie, the band formed in 2017.
+Built around the incredible vocal talent of our lead singer Sophie, the band play a popular mix of classic and contemporary songs.

-Our current line up consists of Sophie (vocals), Jim (keyboards), Helen (drums), Dave (guitar) and Jonathan (Bass).
+The band first formed in 2016 and our current line up consists of Sophie (vocals), Jim (keyboards), Helen (drums), Dave (guitar) and Jonathan (Bass).

 We're based in and around Bradford, UK